-- Exploring new ways of working and sharing this with the wider archive and museum sectors, gaining further insight in response - Developing a close relationship with voluntary sector organisations and providing the archive and museum sectors with support in developing volunteering programmes - Reviewing and developing its income generation programme. - Supporting and advising heritage groups across the county on their development - Providing opportunities for its users to share their knowledge and experience with each other, and providing experts to share their knowledge with users both on-site and online
+- Exploring new ways of working and sharing this knowledge with the wider archive sector, gaining further insight in response - The service has developed a close relationship with voluntary sector organisations and provides the archive sector with support in developing volunteering programmes - Reviewing and developing its income generation programme. - Building upon its Museum Development Officer role, supporting and advising heritage groups across the county on their development - Developing programmes for its users to share their knowledge and experience with each other, and providing experts to share their knowledge with users both on-site and online

-- The service acts as a national focus for sector knowledge in active partnerships, including volunteering, working with the National Archives, Arts Council England and the Archives and Records Association. - The service supports other museums and organisations which hold objects and archives in their collections to ensure they are secure, accessible and sustainable.
+- The service acts as a national focus for sector knowledge in active partnerships, including volunteering.
+This has involved partnerships with the National Archives, Arts Council England and the Archives and Records Association. - The service supports other museums and organisations which hold objects and archives in their collections to ensure they are secure and accessible.